Corrective Emotional Experiences for Trigger Work

 What is a corrective emotional experience?

-When I was in graduate school the term "corrective emotional experience" was most often used to refer to the repair of a misattunement in the therapist-client relationship.
-These misattunements included misunderstandings, misinterpretations, or even mistakes on the part of the therapist.
+When I was in graduate school the term "corrective emotional experience" was most often used in reference to the repair of a misunderstanding between the therapist and the client.

 In response, the repair might take the form of an apology.
 Maybe your therapist misunderstood your comment and took the time to clarify.
-Or maybe you needed to hear a comment or reflection that deepened the therapeutic relationship.

-Traditionally, it refers to a unique and healing interaction with your therapist that creates a fundamental shift, a true insight moment.
-You feel different.
-You've changed.
+Traditionally, a 'corrective emotional experience' refers to a unique and healing interaction with your therapist that creates a fundamental shift, a true insight moment.

 A modern 'corrective emotional experience'